EddWills95/jc-crypto/README.md

 - Add a Dehyrate and Rehydrate from the local storage
    - Add a user system (Would require a backend, may do this later)

+- Would be nice to be able to move the widgets order

 - Maybe add how many API calls the users has left for that day as a small notice in the corner.

 ## Building and Running